Reconstructing the Arches I: Constraining the Initial Conditions: Discussion

+Dynamical Mass segregation combined with a radially limited selection of stars make the observed MF appear shallower than the global MF truly is.
+Stars with $m>10\,\msun$ can be found in our models as far as $10\,\pc$ from the cluster centre.
+However, we find that in order to measure the correct slope of the MF, we only need the stars inside the tidal radius of $1\,\pc$.

 No turn-over at the low mass end of the IMF can be seen.
 This means that the turn-over seen by \citet{SBG05} cannot be explained by mass segregation (unlike the flat IMF at the high-mass end).
 Deriving the IMF from our simulation data is not hampered by incompleteness, selection effects, and mass determination from observed luminosities.
 All these effects may bias the observed star counts to produce a turn-over, however, the turn-over appears at $\sim6\,\msun$ where the data is still 50\% complete.
 So, either the IMF is indeed truncated or another effect has to be considered.
 One possible explanation is that tidal stripping preferably removes low-mass stars from the cluster.
 This effect is not included in our current simulations but will be tested in a follow-up paper.
-Alternatively, \citet{ESM09} pointed out that local variations in extinction can account for (some of) the flattening of the obserevd MF.
-The same effect could cause lower-mass stars to be lost preferentially.
+Alternatively, \citet{ESM09} pointed out that local variations in extinction can account for (some of) the flattening of the observed MF.
+The same effect could leave lower-mass stars to be undetected preferentially.
 Then the completeness function, which only takes into account crowding and sensitivity effect, would not be sufficient to correct the low-mass end of the IMF.

-In Fig.~\ref{fig:rcore} we show the core radius evolution with time for one of our best fit models.
-At its current age of $3.5\,\myr$ the cluster is a little more than halfway to core collapse which will occur at $\sim4\,\myr$.
-This result is in agreement with the findings of \citet{PZGC07}.
+In Fig.~\ref{fig:rcore} we show the core radius evolution with time for one of our best fit models (IKW03S05).
+At its current age of $2.5\,\myr$ the cluster is more than halfway to core collapse which will occur at $\sim4\,\myr$ and a little more dynamically evolved than the favoured model in \citet{PZGC07}.